leoj3n/svelte-vercel-optimized-images/README.md

 }
 ```

 Yes, you do have to type `/_vercel/image?url=...` in a `.vercel-build` override CSS class, as needed, when doing CSS.

-This all could perhaps be automated in with yet another processing step if desired/implemented.
+This could perhaps be automated in with yet another processing step if desired/implemented.

 In order for this to work, we need to have `.vercel-build` injected onto some HTML element that wraps our app.